shankarass/MyExercise_2/README.md

 ## Inverse Dependencies
         Used the same program to try the Dependency inversion.
         The ProcessEmpdataImpl implements the Interface to carry out relevant operations.
-        The ProcessEmpdataImpl is now extensible by adding more functionality by the adding more operations in the interface.
+        The ProcessEmpdataImpl is now extensible by adding more functionality in the interface.
         In this example, the higherlevel and lowerlevel depends on the abstraction layer, however the flow naturally from high to low.